Devskiller/devskiller-sample-ruby-calculator/README.md

-# DevSKiller programming task sample - Ruby with rake
+# Devskiller programming task sample - Ruby with rake

 ## Introduction

-With [DevSKiller.com](https://devskiller.com) you can assess candidates' programming skills during your recruitment process.
+With [Devskiller.com](https://devskiller.com) you can assess candidates' programming skills during your recruitment process.
 Programming tasks are the best way to test candidates programming skills.
 The candidate is asked to modify source code of an existing project.

 During the test, the candidate is allowed to edit the source code of the project with our browser-based code editor and can build the project inside the browser at any time.
 Candidate can also download the project code and edit it locally with the favorite IDE.

-Check out how the test looks from candidate's perspective: [Candidate campaign preview](https://www.youtube.com/watch?v=rB4fViXPh5E).
+Check out how the test looks from [candidate's perspective](https://help.devskiller.com/candidate-documentation/how-the-devskiller-test-looks-like-from-the-candidate-perspective).

 This repo contains an example project for Ruby with rake, below you can find a detailed guide for creating your own programming project.